cosimoNigro/agnpy/docs/compton.rst

     :width: 500px
     :align: center

+You can use any object in the :py:mod:`~agnpy.targets` module as target for external Compton.
-For more examples of Inverse Compton radiation and reproduction of literature results, check the external compton tutorial.
+For more examples of Inverse Compton radiation and reproduction of literature results, check the `tutorial notebook on external Compton <tutorials/external_compton.html>`_.

 API